corda/corda-docs-portal/content/en/platform/corda/5.2/developing-applications/api/application/persistence.md

      persistenceService.persist("persist-dog", dog)
     ```

     `persist-dog` is a unique (within the context of the flow) deterministic deduplication ID to enable request idempotence in failure scenarios.
+The ID must be deterministic at the time of the function call and can not be more than 128 characters.

    {{< note >}}
    All persistence operations are processed over Kafka.